lwdjohari/cpp-proc-docker/README.md

   ```

   You will find log showing if DB password has been altered successfully and no more DB NULL Password in log anymore.
-- Now you can connect sqlplus or any db admin gui to
+- Connect sqlplus or any db admin gui to the Oracle 23ai DB Container

   From another Dev Container (eg: ol9proc-dev)
   ```